Roy DeMeo, The Bloodthirsty Brooklyn Mobster Who Was Behind As Many As 200 Murders

 Roy DeMeo’s Early Introduction To Organized Crime

-He was also working, from the ages of 15 to 22, as an apprentice butcher at a local grocery store.
-Given the brutal nature of DeMeo’s killing methods down the line, it’s clear that some of his butcher skills carried over.
+He was also working as an apprentice butcher at a local grocery store.
+Given the brutal nature of DeMeo’s killing methods down the line, it’s clear that some of the skills he learned behind the meat counter carried over.

-He started out small and worked his way up, joining the Gambino family before forming his own crew and developing a signature method of execution.
-It was named the “Gemini Method” and involved dismembering victims in such a way that no trace of them could be found.
+He started out small and worked his way up, forming his own crew and developing a signature system of execution.
+It was called the “Gemini Method” and involved dismembering victims in such a way that no trace of them could be found.

 DeMeo’s method was effective, to say the least.